 You will generally need to prepare and submit a replacement AIP plan if there are changes to your AIP plan activities and commitments.

-An AIP plan can be withdrawn if the project is cancelled, deferred indefinitely or the capital value falls below the $500 million threshold.
-A final Compliance Report will be required covering the period up until withdrawal.
+If the project is cancelled before completion, you must contact the AIP Authority.
+A final Compliance Report will be required covering the period up until cancellation.

 You must notify the AIP Authority whenever there is a change to the project proponent(s) or operator(s) for the project.
 This includes any change in entity name, ABN or ACN, or removal or insertion of a project proponent or operator from those specified in the approved AIP plan.
 The AIP Authority will determine if you are required to replace your AIP plan.